Thakshaka/UniHope/README.md

 ## Contributing

 UniHope is currently in beta testing, with plans for a full release targeting 2024 G.C.E Advanced Level students.
-We're particularly focused on ensunng high accuracy in UniHope's predictions and developing additional features, as we understand the critical nature of these decisions in students' lives.
+We're particularly focused on ensuring high accuracy in UniHope's predictions and developing additional features, as we understand the critical nature of these decisions in students' lives.

 We warmly welcome contributions from the open-source community!
 If you'd like to contribute, please: